How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 The Youth Summary Reports have become a fan favorite at Plummer, so much so that it holds the acronym YSR and demand for more data expanded the report into six parts.
 Yes, the report is so big that we had to split it into six parts.

 This report searches for a single youth and then creates profiles for each youth based on their total participation in all Plummer programming.
 The YSR has summaries for profiles, treatment planning, and one part for each of the three outcomes areas.

 [SLIDE – 48]

 Next, we developed leadership reports

 The concept of a leadership scorecard is not unique, but this batch of reports is evidence of a “practice what we preach” mentality at Plummer, especially around data and outcomes.
-These reports help leadership monitor key indicators for active youth, discharged youth, and incoming referrals.
-What took days and weeks to prepare before leadership meetings, now takes minutes.
+These reports help leadership monitor key indicators for active youth, discharged youth, incoming referrals, and historical participation in a cohort style format.
+What took days and weeks to prepare before leadership meetings, now takes significantly less time.

 By the numbers, our new Apricot includes:

 49 active users and expectations for future growth